UICIDEAS/IDEA_120_S25/SCHEDULE.md

 Continue working on your Final Portfolio Project

-<ul>Project 4 tips:
+Project 4 tips:

-<li>First, here is a link to the SAMPLE PORTFOLIO I have on github: https://github.com/fetalcircuit/sample_portfolio/tree/master
+First, here is a link to the SAMPLE PORTFOLIO I have on github: https://github.com/fetalcircuit/sample_portfolio/tree/master
-You can use any of the files in the repository as templates for your own website.</li>
+- You can use any of the files in the repository as templates for your own website.
-<li>The HTML and CSS tutorials on W3Schools are also very helpful: https://www.w3schools.com/html/default.asp
+The HTML and CSS tutorials on W3Schools are also very helpful: https://www.w3schools.com/html/default.asp
-Some of the more helpful sections are about div, tables, the use of margins and padding.</li></ul>
+- Some of the more helpful sections are about div, tables, the use of margins and padding.

 ***